fishspeech/fishspeech.github.io/index.md

 Currently, I am pursuing a bachelor's in Art History and Religious Studies at the University of Chicago, with an expected graduation date of March 2023.

 Below are some of the things I have done, as well as things I plan to do.
+Resume available upon request.

 ## Curation

 Through 2020 and 2021, I interned at the Smart Museum of Art and worked on a variety of projects.

-I wrote and recorded [a virtual tour](https://theallureofmatter.org/object-chat-should-we-construct-another-cathedral/) of Huang Yong Ping's artwork, _Devons-nous encore construire une grande cathédrale?_ (_Should We Construct Another Cathedral?_), as part of the museum's virtual programming series, _Allure from Home_.
+From late 2020 to mid-2021, I curated a thematic grouping titled _Ambiguous Beauty_, which consists of fifty-six transhistorical and transnational artworks from the Smart's permanent collection, as a queer curatorial intervention into the museum's existing presentation strategies.

-I curated a thematic grouping
+The previous summer, I wrote and recorded [a virtual tour](https://theallureofmatter.org/object-chat-should-we-construct-another-cathedral/) of Huang Yong Ping's artwork, _Devons-nous encore construire une grande cathédrale?_ (_Should We Construct Another Cathedral?_), as part of the museum's virtual programming series, _Allure from Home_.

-In 2016, I founded and curated XXhibition, a feminist multi-media art exhibition, in Hanoi.
+I co-founded and curated XXhibition, a feminist multi-media art exhibition, in 2016.
 The exhibition was featured on a daily TV bulletin from Hanoi's official radio and television network, [Hanoi Radio Television's "Hanoi 18:00."](https://www.youtube.com/watch?v=E2MIRqB4Sko)

 ## Writing